AyoubCoding21/vimrc/README.md

 # Preperation for installation

-**Note :** For Linux users install Hack Nerd Regular Font and use it, Do not use Hack Nerd Mono-* fonts.
+**Note :** For Linux users only, install Hack Nerd Regular Font and use it, Do not use Hack Nerd Mono-* fonts.

 To install Hack Nerd fonts :